-What’s the problem with wrapping paper?
+But what’s the problem with wrapping paper?

-1. Furoshiki wrapping
+1. Furoshiki Wrapping

 Furoshiki is the traditional Japanese art of wrapping packages in fabric.
 The name refers to both the method and the square cloth used.

 This method was first used to protect valuable goods in transit.
-It’s now evolved to become a popular practice around the world to transport bottles, food, home decor and other items.
+It’s now evolved to become a popular practice around the world to transport bottles, food, home decor, and other items.

 Furoshiki has also become a popular and zero waste way to wrap gifts.

 All you need is the cloth itself, and once gifted, the recipient is free to reuse the cloth for wrapping gifts and pass it on in the future.
 This is a truly zero waste wrapping method, since the fabric can be reused time and time again.

 Here’s a video of how to do basic Furoshiki wrapping.
 Get practicing with a piece of scrap fabric, and once you learn a few basic techniques, you can experiment with a range of different fabrics to hone your technique.